Liturgy of Saint Cyril: History

-According to liturgical tradition, Christianity was brought in Alexandria in Egypt by Saint Mark.
+According to liturgical tradition, Christianity was brought to Alexandria in Egypt by Saint Mark.
 The town then acquired importance as a center of church government and Christian theology with its Catechetical School.
 The liturgical uses that developed locally are known as the Alexandrian Rite, and the texts used for the celebration of the Eucharist are known as the Liturgy of Saint Mark.

 The lingua franca of the Western world in the early centuries of Christianity was the Koine Greek, and the Liturgy of Saint Mark was in such a language.
-The translation of this liturgy in Coptic, used by most of Coptic population at that time, is attributed to Saint Cyril of Alexandria in the first half of the 5th century.
+The translation of this liturgy into Coptic, used by most of the Coptic population at that time, is attributed to Saint Cyril of Alexandria in the first half of the 5th century.
 Thus the Greek version of this liturgy is usually known as Liturgy of Saint Mark, while its Coptic version is regularly called Liturgy of Saint Cyril, even if the formal name of the latter is "the Anaphora of our holy father Mark the Apostle, which the thrice-blessed Saint Cyril the Archbishop established".

 The oldest survived complete manuscripts of both the Liturgy of Saint Mark and of Saint Cyril date from the High Middle Ages.
 From the 5th century to the High Middle Ages both versions developed on parallel and mutually interconnected lines, with reciprocal translations and with most of the additions added to both of them.
 Both versions have some own peculiar material.
 The use of the Liturgy of Saint Mark by the Greek Orthodox Church of Alexandria was blamed by the Patriarch of Antioch and canonist Theodore Balsamon at the beginning of the 13th century.